 It is an everyday phenomenon to read, hear and speak made-up (compound) words in Norway.
 This means that any <thing> can have numerous names that is only restricted by the vocabulary and imagination of the creator.
-This makes it extraordinarily hard sometimes to pick up what Norwegians are saying.

 However, compound words are known to create misunderstandings.
 A simple example: If a Norwegian says Tyveri sikret they are saying ‘theft is secured’ but if they say Tyverisikret they mean ‘theft proof’.
 As Norwegians have a natural mumble, it’s nearly impossible to know what they mean unless you know the context.
 However, Norwegians love their language and they always use it to get a laugh out of life.

 There was a radio competition a few years back to create the longest real Norwegian word.
 The winner was: